Sex verification in sports: Chromosome testing

-Chromosome testing was introduced by the International Olympic Committee during the 1968 Summer Olympics.
-This tested for the Y-chromosome, and was designed to identify males potentially disguised as females.
 This method of testing was later abolished, as it was shown to be inconclusive in identifying maleness.
 The International Association of Athletics Federations ceased sex screening for all athletes in 1992, but retained the option of assessing the sex of a participant should suspicions arise.
+As well, in 1992, the IOC continued compulsory sex verification, but switched from the Barr body test to a Polymerase Chain Reaction (PCR) test to look for "male-related genetic material" through DNA samples collected from a buccal swab.
+This test was still subject to criticism and several medical associations opposed gender verification by the late 1990s.
 A resolution was passed at the 1996 International Olympic Committee (IOC) World Conference on Women and Health "to discontinue the current process of gender verification during the Olympic Games".
 The International Olympic Committee's board voted to discontinue the practice in June 1999.
 Chromosome testing was last performed at the Atlanta Olympic Games in 1996.

+In the twenty-first century, increasing regulation of genetic testing—which is typically restricted to cases where there is medical benefit to the person concerned—makes it difficult or impossible to legally test athletes for non-medical purposes, such as sports eligibility, in many jurisdictions.
+Disqualification of athletes on genetic grounds can also violate various anti-discrimination laws.
+The World Medical Association has also called on medical professionals to avoid participating in genetic testing for sports eligibility purposes, calling it "not based on medical need" and "flagrant discrimination based on the genetic variation of female athletes".